Don Peuramaki: Media and advocacy career

 Peuramaki's earliest work in the fields of publishing and media production on the public record was his work as an illustrator on a children's book, Bigfoot Betty, in 1980.

 Private life

 Peuramaki has been listed as a member or cited observer by amateur birdwatching organizations.

-In 2002 former Prime Minister of Canada Joe Clark described enjoying Peuramaki attendance at the book launch of his new book "Building Accessible Websites".
+In 2002 former Prime Minister of Canada Joe Clark described enjoying Peuramaki's attendance at the book launch of his new book "Building Accessible Websites".